-Five-armed Sea Stars Nectria species, Pentagonaster dubeni, Uniophora granifera, and several others Various species of five-armed sea stars are commonly seen on shallow reefs in South Australia.
+Five-armed sea stars Nectria species, Pentagonaster dubeni, Uniophora granifera, and several others Various species of five-armed sea stars are commonly seen on shallow reefs in South Australia.
 Most are orange or red on the top side.
 In sea stars, the mouth is on the underside facing the reef surface.
 The stomach can be pushed out of the mouth to help sea stars feed on their prey.
 Sea stars have small tube feet which can emerge from a groove in each arm.
-The tube feet help the sea star move around.
-PHOTO: © J. Baker, CC BY Attribution
+The tube feet help the sea star move around. © J. Baker, CC BY Attribution

-Eight-armed Sea Star Meridiastra calcar Common Sixarmed Sea Star Meridiastra gunnii The Eight-armed Sea Star is variable in colour and can rarely have six, seven or nine arms.
+Eight-armed cushion star Meridiastra calcar Common sea star Meridiastra gunnii The eight-armed sea star is variable in colour and can rarely have six, seven or nine arms.
 This species lives on reefs across southern, south-eastern and eastern Australia, and is often found in rock pools or under rocks.
 Even within one rock pool, individuals may have different body colours and patterns.
-The Eight-armed Sea Star eats many different plant and animal foods and is thus described as an omnivore.
-The Common Six-armed Sea Star is a dark red-brown colour.
-It raises its body to eat both plants and small animals which drift past and can be abundant in some areas where food is plentiful.
-PHOTO 1: © H. Crawford, CC BY Attribution PHOTO 2: © L. Altoff, CC BY Attribution
+The eight-armed sea star eats many different plant and animal foods and is described as an omnivore.
+The common six-armed sea star is a dark red-brown colour.
+It raises its body to eat both plants and small animals which drift past and can be abundant in some areas where food is plentiful. © H. Crawford, CC BY Attribution © L. Altoff, CC BY Attribution

-Eleven-armed Sea Star Coscinasterias muricata A large blue-grey and orange sea star (to 50 cm across) found over a broad depth range from the shore to about 150 m deep.
-This sea star commonly has 11 arms, but arm number can range from seven to 14.
-It will drop arms if stressed, and then regrow them.
-A whole sea star can regrow from one arm.
+Eleven-armed sea star Coscinasterias muricata A large blue-grey and orange sea star up to 50cm across, found over a broad depth range from the shore to about 150 metres deep.
+This sea star commonly has 11 arms, but arm number can range from 7 to 14.
+It will drop arms if stressed, and then regrow them, a whole sea star can regrow from one arm.
 This predatory species eats various molluscs, including mussels, scallops and abalone.
 It also scavenges dead animals on the sea floor.
-PHOTO: © H. Crawford, CC BY Attribution

-Biscuit Sea Star Tosia australis
+Biscuit sea star Tosia australis

 A common five-sided sea star with short arms found on shallow reefs across southern Australia.
 These sea stars occur in many different colours (e.g. cream, yellow, orange, red, brown, pink, purple) and patterns (such as stars, spots, bands).
-Most individuals have several colours and a single colour over the whole body is rare.
+A single colour over the whole body is rare.
 Biscuit sea stars eat sponges and other attached animals on the reef.

-PHOTO: © H. Crawford, CC BY Attribution
+© H. Crawford, CC BY Attribution

-Orange Feather Sea Star Cenolia trichoptera
+Orange feather sea star Cenolia trichoptera

-The largest and most commonly seen feather sea star on shallow reefs.
+This is the largest and most commonly seen feather sea star on shallow reefs.
 Individuals vary in colour, but orange, brown, red or yellow are common colours.
 Usually only the extended feeding arms are visible and the body (central disc) is hidden in a reef crevice.

-PHOTO: © H. Crawford, CC BY Attribution
+© H. Crawford, CC BY Attribution

-Schayer's Brittle Sea Star Ophionereis schayeri A striped brittle star with snake-like arms which can grow to 15 cm long.
+Schayer's brittle sea star Ophionereis schayeri A striped brittle star with snake-like arms which can grow to 15cm long.
 Abundant under rocks in shallow subtidal reefs and also found in deep water.
 This brittle star moves by flexing its long arms.
-If an arm is attacked by a fish or crab and is removed, the brittle star can regrow another one.
-PHOTO: © S. Speight (saspotato) at Flickr CC BY-NC-SA 2
+If an arm is attacked by a fish or crab and is removed, the brittle star can regrow another one. © S. Speight (saspotato) at Flickr CC BY-NC-SA 2

-Pored Sea Urchin Holopneustes porosissimus
+Pored sea urchin Holopneustes porosissimus

-This sea urchin is covered with bright red spines and is often found wrapped up in kelp fronds on shallow southeastern reefs.
-It grows to about 8 cm.
-This sea urchin has many purple tube feet which help it adhere to surfaces and move around when needed.
+This sea urchin is covered with bright red spines and is often found wrapped up in kelp fronds on shallow reefs.
+Growing to about 8cm, this sea urchin has many purple tube feet which help it adhere to surfaces and move around when needed.
 There is a beak-like structure in the mouth, which it uses to graze on micro-algae.

-PHOTO: © A. Pearson, CC BY-NC-SA 2.0
+© A. Pearson, CC BY-NC-SA 2.0